40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Invest in Desiccants

 If you don’t want to shell out the dough for a dehumidifier, you can buy buckets of desiccants at hardware stores or dollar stores and use those to suck the moisture out of the air in your room.
-They will eventually stop working and need to be replaced, but it’s a cheap fix if humidity has got you up all night.

 Do Some Yoga